Digital Nomad Life in Morne Rouge, Grenada

 What residency documents or visas did I need if I will be in Morne Rouge for a while?

 "If you are planning to stay in Morne Rouge for an extended period, you will need to apply for a visa.
 The type of visa you need depends on the purpose of your stay.
 If you are going for work, you will need a work visa.
 If you are going for study, you will need a student visa.
 In addition to the visa, you will also need a valid passport.
 The passport should be valid for at least six months beyond your planned departure date.
 You may also need to provide proof of sufficient funds to support yourself during your stay, as well as a return or onward ticket.
 If you plan to stay for more than three months, you may need to apply for a residency permit.
 This will require additional documentation, such as a police certificate of character, medical certificate, and proof of accommodation.
-Please note that the exact requirements may vary, so it's important to check with the Grenada consulate or embassy in your home country before you travel," said one person in Morne Rouge.
+Please note that the exact requirements may vary, so it's important to check with the Grenada consulate or embassy in your home country before you travel," remarked one member in Morne Rouge.

 Get Quote